jdtsmith/mlscroll/README.md

 - **How can I customize MLScroll?** `M-x customize-group mlscroll [Ret]`.

-- **I get small left and right borders that never go away**: MLScroll uses the `:box` attribute to draw _border_.
-If your normal mode line face already has a `:box` property, this will cause the left/right border to show up.
-Either remove the `:box` property from your mode line face, or set `mlscroll-border` to 0.
+- **I get a message about :box disabling my MLScroll border**: MLScroll uses the `:box` attribute to draw _border_.
+If your normal mode line face already has a `:box` property, this will interfere and cause the left/right border to show up.
+If you want a border to make your MLScroll smaller, consider disabling the `:box` property on faces `'mode-line` and `'mode-line-inactive` (`M-x customized-group mode-line-faces [Ret]`).
 See [issue](https://github.com/jdtsmith/mlscroll/issues/3).

 # Other tips